-Reports published by the U.S. Bureau of Labor Statistics (BLS) indicate that employment of regulatory affairs managers, including regulatory compliance consultants, should rise steadily in coming years.
-The growing elderly population is leading to an increased demand for healthcare services, which in turn creates a greater need for healthcare management professionals with strong business skills.
-Regulatory compliance consultants with experience and advanced education should enjoy the best career prospects.
+The growing elderly population is leading to an increased demand for healthcare services, which in turn creates a rising need for healthcare management professionals with strong business skills.
+Career prospects generally are better for individuals with relevant experience and advanced educational qualifications.

 Regulatory Compliance Consultant Job Duties

-Within the healthcare industry, regulatory compliance consultants ensure that medical facilities and personnel comply with state and federal laws and regulations.
-They may analyze and advise on practices relating to patient and staff exposure to radiation, patient record confidentiality and medical licensing, among many others.
-Regulatory compliance consultants often work closely with a hospital’s legal, operations and finance departments.
-They monitor activities to assess compliance risk, identify instances of non-compliance and make recommendations for remedies.
+Within the healthcare industry, regulatory compliance consultants ensure that medical facilities and personnel comply with local, state and federal laws and regulations.
+They may analyze and advise on practices ranging from patient record confidentiality to medical licensing, and often work closely with an organization’s legal, operations and finance departments.
+Regulatory compliance consultants monitor activities to assess compliance risk, identify instances of non-compliance and make recommendations for remedies.

 A regulatory compliance consultant’s responsibilities generally involve identification and prioritization of compliance issues, as well as development and implementation of compliance plans.
 Professionals in this role may also be required to complete and submit regulatory agency applications and reports.